 Although every patient will be different when it comes to their oral surgery, it’s most common for patients to need up to two days after the extraction process for complete healing.
 That’s one reason that Friday is a very popular day for the procedure.

-Your oral surgeon will provide you with complete post-op instructions, but some of the things that you can do to plan include making sure that you have plenty of soft foods on hand.
-Sure, you may think it’ll be easy enough to run through a drive-through for an ice cream or a milkshake, but there’s also a good chance you won’t even feel like driving.
+Your oral surgeon will provide you with complete post-op instructions, but some of the things that you can do to the plan include making sure that you have plenty of soft foods on hand.
+Sure, you may think it’ll be easy enough to run through a drive-through for ice cream or a milkshake, but there’s also a good chance you won’t even feel like driving.

 Also, it’s recommended that you not have anything energetic on your to-do list.
 Some of you reading this may think that having two days off work means you’ll have time to deep clean your house or perform some other physical task need to be reminded that this two-day rest period is meant for exactly that!